elliot-nelson/7tonshark/content/posts/making-of-js13k-2025-ashes-of-ulthar/making-of-js13k-2025-ashes-of-ulthar.md

 ## Music & sound effects

 I used [Sound Box](https://sb.bitsnbites.eu/) to compose the music again this year.
-Because I was going for a spooky, unsettling village feeling, I played around with instruments and chords off of E minor (adding 6ths, 7ths, 9ths, etc.) until it sounded good, then basically just looped it, with _very_ small adjustments (e.g. going up a 5th or a tritone) in the middle of the song -- by then I hoped the player was lost trying to keep track of their resources and read the Codex, and I wanted the music to stay in the background, just noticeable enough to add to the ambience.
+Because I was going for a spooky, unsettling village feeling, I played around with instruments and chords off of E minor (adding 6ths, 7ths, 9ths, etc.) until it sounded good.
+From there it's a loop with minor adjustments (e.g. going up a 5th or a tritone) in the middle of the song.
+By then I hoped the player was lost trying to keep track of their resources and read the Codex, and I wanted the music to stay in the background, just noticeable enough to add to the ambience.

 > While coming up with chords I found this video, [The Scariest + Creepiest Chords AND How to Use Them](https://www.youtube.com/watch?v=-dgicW1ioP0), very useful -- I know only a little about music theory so I found myself rewinding and playing sections often as I experimented in the tracker.

 One thing I really wanted to mess with this year was the time signature.
-To help emulate a different time signature, I changed the pattern length from the standard 32 rows in SoundBox to 28 rows, which I hoped would simulate going from 8/8 to 7/8.
+To help emulate a different time signature, I changed the pattern length from the standard 32 rows in SoundBox to 28 rows, which I hoped would simulate going from 8/8 to 7/8 time signature.
 Then I structured my chords and drum tracks around this 7-note pattern, hoping for an effect where it always felt slightly "off", like it was going to resolve a full 8/8 bar but never did.
 I'm not sure if it is exactly 7/8 or not, but it was fun to play with and I'm very happy with the final result!

-In past years, I had managed to squeeze in _both_ the SoundBox player (for music) and the ZzFX player (for sound effects), but this year all those pixel art backgrouns were eating a ton of space, so I decided to cut the ZzFX player and use SoundBox to make sound effects as well.
+In past years, I had managed to squeeze in _both_ the SoundBox player (for music) and the ZzFX player (for sound effects), but this year all those pixel art backgrounds were eating a ton of space, so I decided to cut the ZzFX player and use SoundBox to make sound effects as well.
 I came up with a handful of useful sounds by playing with the instrument settings and assigning a track each to a sound effect, which I then used to "play" each track when I needed a sound.

 This "SoundBox Sound Effects" trick worked reasonably well, and I'll probably try it again next year.
 It makes some sound effects (for example, a little victory trill, or drum beat, etc.) quite a bit easier to create; on the other hand, I'm not sure it's actually possible to get a ZzFX-style "jump" or "shoot" effect in SoundBox, so this technique may be less useful depending on the genre of game.
 I'll be experimenting with this more next year.